In today’s world ‘The Cloud’ is a well-known term but if you were asked to explain what it is and how it all works, could you?

 With cloud services, you are able to collaborate not just with your internal team, but customers, partners and suppliers through a secure channel with full end-to-end encryption.

-The Risks of Cloud Computing for Businesses
+The Disadvantages of Cloud Computing for Businesses

 Limited control and visibility